-40 years of compassion, care, and dignity
+40 years of compassion, dignity & care.

-our pantry had humble beginnings, serving about 200 people each year. our pantry has grown tremendously over the years, now serving thousands. before the pandemic, we were the county’s largest client-choice pantry. we’ve gone back to the curbside model for now but we have served more people than ever before – almost 40,000 in just 10 months.
+Our pantry had humble beginnings, serving about 200 people each year. our pantry has grown tremendously over the years, now serving thousands.
+Before the pandemic, we were the county’s largest client-choice pantry.
+We’ve gone back to the curbside model for now but we have served more people than ever before – almost 40,000 in just 10 months.

-the open door clinic was started in 1985 under the direction of Dr. Donald T. Lucey. it was one of the state’s earliest free and charitable clinics. today, we serve more than 1500 uninsured adults and provide roughly 39,000 prescriptions from our pharmacy each year.
+The Open Door Clinic was started in 1985 under the direction of Dr. Donald T. Lucey.
+It was one of the state’s earliest free and charitable clinics.
+Today, we serve more than 1500 uninsured adults and provide roughly 39,000 prescriptions from our pharmacy each year.